jpetrucciani/nix/hosts/README.md

 ### [andromeda/](./andromeda)

-This is an experimental NixOS install inside a VM using the apple virtualization framework.
+This is an experimental nixos install inside a VM using the apple virtualization framework.

 ### [charon/](./charon)